dolanpettit/README-Generator/README.md

 # Questions

 For any questions about the assignment, please feel free to reach out to me on github or via email.
-Thank you for viewing this application!
+Thanks for viewing this application.

 https://github.com/dolanpettit